ready4-dev/readyforwhatsnext/content/en/docs/Examples/_index.md

 - Use - heterogeneity
 - Use - utility mapping
 description: >
-  See how the [ready4 computational model](/docs/model/) has been applied to real world decision problems.
+  See how ready4 has been applied to [ model](/docs/model/) real world decision problems in youth mental health.
 ---

 Some examples of practical applications of ready4 include: